Partas

 Partas Transportation Co., Inc. is a bus transportation company in the Philippines.
-It operates a 24/7 service for passengers and freight (known as "waybills") between Metro Manila and northwest Luzon (the Ilocos corridor), with services also running to the Cordilleras in Baguio, Bangued, Abra, and also running to the south including Occidental Mindoro and Bicol Region in Naga City.
+It operates a 24/7 service for passengers and freight (known as "waybills") between Metro Manila and northern Luzon (the Ilocos Region and Cagayan Valley), with services also running to the Cordilleras in Baguio, Bangued in Abra, and also to the south Occidental Mindoro.
 Partas also offers chartered service for tour groups.

 Etymology

-The name "Partas" was derived from the term "Satrap", an ancient Persian language word for "governor" (since Luis Chavit Singson, the owner, served as governor of Ilocos Sur for many years), spelled in reverse or palindrome,.
+The name "Partas" was derived from the term "Satrap", an ancient Persian language word for "governor" (since Luis "Chavit" Singson, the owner, served as governor of Ilocos Sur for many years) spelled in reverse, an example of a palindrome.
 "Satrap" also refers to the name of the construction business owned and managed by Partas' owner/operator.
-Partas also sounds like "pardas," an Ilocano term for "being fast" or "speed."

 History

-Partas was founded on July 25, 1989 and started its operations in 1991, a time when Philippine Rabbit and rival Fariñas Transit ruled the Ilocos routes; and with millionaire Santiago Rondaris' Times Transit shut down for good due to labor disputes which later became Dominion Bus Lines; and St. Joseph was sidelined by hard times.
+Partas was founded on July 25, 1989, and started its operations in 1991, a time when Philippine Rabbit and rival Fariñas Transit ruled the Ilocos routes; with millionaire Santiago Rondaris' Times Transit shut down for good due to labor disputes (later became Dominion Bus Lines); and St. Joseph sidelined by hard times.
 Partas Bus Lines, as a company, was incorporated by Luis Chavit Singson and Rolito Go at Laoag (Ilocos Norte).
 Even as a new player in the industry back then, Partas has attracted the riding public with its state-of-the-art buses powered by Nissan Diesel and MAN engines; with the distinctive blue and white livery, and the Road Runner character from Looney Tunes, their standard emblem, adorning the front and sides of their buses.

 Partas is one of two bus companies in the Ilocos Region to have ever fielded a double-decker bus (the other being Fariñas).

 The principal provincial terminals are at Laoag, Vigan, Candon, Bangued, Baguio, San Fernando, La Union, and, starting in 2014, a sub-station in Pagudpud, Ilocos Norte.

 In Metro Manila, the main hub is at Cubao, Quezon City, which deploys trips to majority of its provincial destinations, except for Baguio.

 Trips to and from the majority of its provincial destinations, except for Baguio, are available via their terminal in Pasay.
-One of the latest routes added to Pasay terminal is Pasay to Pagudpud, and vice versa.
+One of the latest routes added to Pasay terminal is Pasay to Pagudpud, Ilocos Norte, and vice versa.

-The latest terminal within Metro Manila was opened in Sampaloc district of Manila City.
-This terminal principally caters to goods traders in Binondo and Divisoria district of Manila, and students in Manila's University Belt who hail from Laoag City, Bangued, and Pagudpud.
+The latest terminal within Metro Manila was opened in Sampaloc district of Manila.
+This terminal principally caters to goods traders in Binondo and Divisoria districts of Manila, and students in Manila's University Belt who hail from Laoag, Bangued, Abra and Pagudpud, Ilocos Norte.

-Partas also has inter-provincial trips in Northern Luzon, running between Baguio, Vigan, Laoag, Bangued and San Fernando, La Union.
+Partas also has inter-provincial trips in Northern Luzon, running between Baguio, Vigan, Laoag, Bangued, Abra, San Fernando, La Union, Bolinao, Pangasinan, Tuguegarao, Cagayan and Santiago, Isabela.

 Fleet

 Partas operates around 300 buses.
-These buses are an assortment—from locally-manufactured to imports.
-The locally-manufactured buses are built by Del Monte Motor Works using chassis and engine from MAN and Hino; while imported buses included Golden Dragon (select models) and Zhongtong from China.
+Currently the fleet predominantly consist of imported or locally-assembled Golden Dragon and Zhongtong buses from China.